Andoud123/Schedule-Manager/README.md

 User Class:

 Fundamental component of the Task Management System.
 It represents a user in the system and manages their personal information, such as username, password, and phone number.
 Here’s a brief explanation of its key features:
--	username: An Identifier for each user.
+-	username: An Identifier for each user, passes through a username validation process.
 -	password: User password, passing through a password validation process to meet specific security reinforcements.
--	phoneNumber: User phone number.
+-	phoneNumber: User phone number, passes through a phone number validation process.

 Task Abstract Class: